Assassination of Lord Mountbatten: Funerals

 Maxwell's funeral took place on 29 August 1979 in Enniskillen.
 On 6 September the joint funeral of Lady Brabourne and Nicholas Knatchbull took place at the family church in Mersham, Kent.

-The ceremonial funeral of Mountbatten was held on 5 September 1979 at Westminster Abbey, under tight security; he had planned his funeral for over ten years and it reflected all aspects of his life.
-It was attended by Queen Elizabeth II, members of the Royal Family, members of fourteen other royal houses and Thatcher, all of her surviving predecessors and Lynch.
+Mountbatten's ceremonial funeral was held on 5 September 1979 at Westminster Abbey, under tight security; he had planned his funeral for over ten years and it reflected all aspects of his life.
+It was attended by the Queen, members of the royal family, members of fourteen other royal houses, Thatcher, all of her surviving predecessors and Lynch.
 Thousands of people turned out for the funeral procession, which began at Wellington Barracks, including representatives of the three services and military contingents from France, Burma, India, Canada and the US.
 His coffin was carried on the State Funeral Gun Carriage and was also accompanied by 118 members of the Royal Navy.
 The funeral service was televised on BBC1 and the Prince of Wales read Psalm 107.
 (Note: Part of psalm 107 reads "They that go down to the sea in ships, that do business in great waters; These see the works of the Lord, and his wonders in the deep."
 The nautical theme of the funeral continued with the final hymn, "For Those in Peril on the Sea".)
-Mountbatten was buried in Romsey Abbey, Hampshire, the same day.
+Mountbatten was buried in Romsey Abbey, Hampshire, on the same day.